Philip Sharp (politician): Career

 Committee on Effectiveness and Impact of Corporate Average Fuel Economy (CAFE) Standards, which issued its major report in 2001.
 He also chaired the Secretary of Energy's Electric Systems Reliability Task Force, which issued its major report in 1998.

-In 1988 and 1990, Sharp defeated future U.S. Vice President Mike Pence.
 Sharp chose not to seek re-election in the 1994 elections, and was succeeded by Republican David M. McIntosh.

 Later years

 Sharp went on to serve as director of the Institute of Politics at Harvard University's John F. Kennedy School of Government.
 In 2005, he became president of the nonpartisan think tank Resources for the Future in Washington, D.C.

 Sharp serves on the board of directors of the Duke Energy Corporation, as vice chair on the board of the Energy Foundation, and as chair of board of ecoAmerica.
-He is the congressional chair for the National Commission on Energy Policy, is a member of The National Academies’ Committee on America’s Climate Choices and the Blue Ribbon Commission on America's Nuclear Future.
-Before joining RFF, Sharp was senior policy advisor of the Washington, D.C.-based law and public policy firm Van Ness Feldman.
+He is the congressional chair for the National Commission on Energy Policy, is a member of The National Academies’ Committee on America's Climate Choices and the Blue Ribbon Commission on America's Nuclear Future.
+Before joining RFF, Sharp was senior policy advisor of the Washington, D.C.–based law and public policy firm Van Ness Feldman.

 Honors

 Sharp received honorary degrees from DePauw University in 1986 and Ball State University in 1997.
-For his work on energy issues while in Congress, Sharp became in 2016 the second recipient of the James R. Schlesinger Medal for Energy Security, an honored given by the U.S. Department of Energy.
+For his work on energy issues while in Congress, Sharp became in 2016 the second recipient of the James R. Schlesinger Medal for Energy Security, an honor given by the U.S. Department of Energy.